jonaslsaa/jonaslsaa/README.md

 - ⛏  I’m currently working as a Full-Stack Developer at the University in Oslo.
 - 💡  I’m currently learning more about Natural Language Processing.
-- 📑  I'm currently writing my thesis.
+- 📑  I'm currently writing my thesis on *Automated LSP Server Generation Through Codebase Analysis*

 <i>Coding since 2010.</i>